Server data from the Official MCP Registry

 No API keys, zero extra cost.
 Every worker agent is a deterministic expert module at its core, with two optional layers of LLM reasoning on top — all of it delegated to the AI you're already paying for.

-The 7-agent Council is LLM-first — its value is the multi-agent debate — but it too falls back to a deterministic verdict when Sampling is unavailable.
+The 7-agent Council is LLM-first — its value is the multi-agent debate — but it too falls back to a deterministic verdict when no LLM path is available.
 When multiple agents run, they execute in parallel.

 49 specialists: 42 deterministic worker agents across 6 domains + a 7-agent Council.
 The Council debates trade-offs before you build; the worker agents do the hands-on analysis and planning.
 Each is a deterministic expert module that can upgrade to LLM reasoning — see How the Agents Work.
 List them anytime with veto agents.